ForomePlatform/pipeline/HPC/WGS/README.md

     |   |-- chrY.gvcf.gz.tbi
     ```
     It contains 2 subdirectories with the g.vcf files for each chromosome from 2 samples.
 In this example, "/data/gvcf_storage/" will be passed as an input to the workflow.
  * The alligned .bam files from all of priveous runs are also stored under the same root directory.
 This root directory is passed as an input to get a list of all available .bam files (at the moment, this is required for the de-novo caller).
+For example, here is the tree for the directory /data/bam_storage/:
+    ```sh
+    |-- case01_sample1.bam
+    |-- case01_sample1.bam.bai
+    |-- case02_sample1.bam
+    |-- case02_sample1.bam.bai
+    ```
  * All executables and .jar files are stored under the same directory

 ## Running